IHE/RAD.IRA/input/pagecontent/rad-x10.md

 This message is a websocket request.
 The Manager is the User Agent.
 The Receiver is the Origin Server.

+The Manager shall initiate a `syncerror` event in the following situations:
+- Event triggered errors
+    - Received a `4xx` or `5xx` error response from a Receiver when executing the Send Context Event [RAD-X9](rad-x9.html) transaction
+    - Did not receive a `200` OK or `202` Accepted response within a predetermined time frame from a Receiver after it sent a context event
+- Non-Event Triggered errors
+    - Detected a websocket connection issue with a Receiver

 The Manager shall send a websocket request to all Receivers subscribed to the `syncerror` event.

 The body of the request shall have the attributes according to [Section 2.6.1 Request Context Change body](https://build.fhir.org/ig/HL7/fhircast-docs/2-6-RequestContextChange.html#request-context-change-body).